NHSDigital/nia-patient-switching-standard-adaptor/test-suite/non-functional-tests/test-scenario/README.md

-With this test plan it is possible to run the belwo scenarios:
+With this test plan it is possible to run the below scenarios:

 ## Each Sucessful transfer contains